JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/index.md

 There, that has a nice feel to it.

-Now that our code is setup, let's get our test running to "the flow".
+Now that our code is setup, let's get our test running "in the flow".
 Right-click on the `tests` folder and choose `Run 'pytest in tests'` to get a temporary run configuration for *all tests* in the project.

 One more thing: let's have all our tests run, automatically, as we type.